remembering the past

-Since the beginning of time, the indigenous people of Guåhan (CHamoru) viewed Earth and humans as inseparable.
-They are fondly referred to as “taotao tano”: People of the land.
-Their creation story tells the tale of a brother & sister who sacrificed their bodies + spirits to birth the Universe and people for whom to enjoy its expansive beauty.
-Everything the CHamoru had was sourced from nature.
+Since the beginning of time the indigenous Chamoru people of Guåhan viewed Earth and humans as inseparable.
+They are referred to as Taotao Tano, meaning "People of the Land."
+Everything the Chamorus had was sourced from nature.
 Banana leaves were used as plates, coconut trees provided clothing & shelter, latte stones served as foundations for houses, and all the like.
 The land never failed to provide.

-The presence of plastic:
+presence of plastic